-Now that you understand the meaning of roles and features in Windows Server 2008, let's talk about the Hyper-V role.
+Now that you understand the meaning of roles and features in Windows Server 2008, we'll talk about the Hyper-V role.
 We'll cover installation of the role in Chapter 2, "Installing Hyper-V and Server Core."

-Figure 1.2 shows that once the role is installed, some pretty significant changes happen to the installed copy of Windows Server 2008.
+Figure 1.2 on page 5 shows that once the role is installed, some pretty significant changes happen to the installed copy of Windows Server 2008.